willsather/python-tdd-with-django/README.md

 [`/docs`](./docs) contains the 7 different Markdown documents that respectively align with the 7 different directories in the repository.
 Each directory contains an individual virtual environment and _should_ be able to be opened in any editor to easily run the tests and server.

+## Section 0: Introduction

+- Why Python is important
+- Primary Goals / Objectives
+  - Maybe list out
+- Overview on what is being built
+- What is the endpoint about (`Penguins`)
+- List of each section / respective topics

 ## Section 1: Setup Environment